gocris/weatherApp/README.md

-# Weather-Journal App Project
+# Weather Journal App Project

-## Overview
+## Description
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+## Server-Side js File (server.js)
+This file contains the necessery code to store information received from the client-side.
+Also, the server runs an express environment to run a local server.

-## Extras
+## Website Dir
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+The website directory contains three files: html, css, and the client-side js file.

+## Client-Side js File (app.js)
+This file contains the necessary GET and POST requests.

+**performAction(e)**
+The performAction function is the main function with all the commands.

+**getWeather(baseURL, zip, apiKey, CountryCode)** getWeather is the first function to initiate.
+This function takes all the necessary url variables to fetch the weather data from the website openweathermap.org such as the http base url, the API key, and the country code.

+The zip code is taken from the DOC as the user input value and it is labeled as zip.

+**PostInfo('route', data)**
+After the data is received from the weather website, the PostInfo function, a POST request, sends the desired specified data to the local server.
+In this case, the desired data is the city based of the zip code and the temperature of that city.
+Then, the data gets pushed to the array projectData located on the server side.

+**updateUI()**
+Through a Promise chain, after the PostInfo function resolves, the updateUI also known as the magic function, initiates.
+This function is responsible to update the UI information such as the city, temperature, date, and the feeling response by sending a GET request to the server.
+The UI information gets updated by calling the proper ID's from the document and storing the new content.